PaulStoffregen/Time/Readme.md

 ```

 The DS1307RTC library included in the download provides an example of how a time provider
-can use the low level functions to interface with the Time library.
+can use the low-level functions to interface with the Time library.